soil-initiative/gc/proposals/gc/Comparison.md

 Besides performance, structural casts are problematic for security.
 If a module exports an abstract type, a malicious/aggressive module can simply bypass the abstraction by casting values of that type to their expected structural type.
-Similarly, if a WASI provides a capability to a specific set of functions, a module can cast that capability to an expected larger set of functions, meaning that WASI cannot rely on types to narrow capabilities and instead must regularly dynamically allocate capabilities.
+Similarly, if WASI provides a capability to a specific set of functions, a module can cast that capability to an expected larger set of functions, meaning that WASI cannot rely on types to narrow capabilities and instead must regularly dynamically allocate capabilities.

 The new proposal, on the other hand, guarantees that all casts are efficiently implementable in constant time, and only permits casts between types that the module has both been given access to (through explicit exports) and been informed are related (again through explicit exports).